 When he’s leaped into that body, the person he’s leaped into is back in the laboratory.
 Sam’s only connection to that world is Dean Stockwell as Al. Al appears to Sam in the form of a hologram.
-At first it seemed that no one besides Sam could see Al, but this season it’s revealed that animals and small children can see Al as well.
+At first, it seemed that no one besides Sam could see Al, but this season it’s revealed that animals and small children can see Al as well.

 Sam’s memory is also a bit muddled.
 He can’t always remember what his life was like back before he stepped into the Quantum Leap Accelerator.
 This is how things are explained such as his ability to take out two kidnappers with his knowledge of martial arts in one episode when it wasn’t mentioned before.
 It will also become pivotal later on in the series when he deals not only with his and Al’s past history but history as we know it as well.

 There are some moments that don’t play as well, despite the overall good quality of the series.
-Al is a womanizer, and never stops letting viewers know that.
+Al is a womanizer and never stops letting viewers know that.
 Unless you’re so “politically correct” that any sort of talk along this line bothers you, it’s generally not a problem.
 However, in one episode where Sam leaps into the body of a woman being sexually harassed by her boss, it seems sort of hypocritical for Al to be calling him a slime and the like.

 One of the things that made the show great is the music.
-Not only do I love the snappy theme by that bastion of television show themes, Mike Post, but each episode often had it’s own soundtrack of sorts.
+Not only do I love the snappy theme by that bastion of television show themes, Mike Post, but each episode often had its own soundtrack of sorts.
 Various popular songs from that specific time period were mixed in the episode, really giving me the feel for the times.
 In the first season, all of these songs were left intact.
 This second season, they have been stripped away.

 The reason for that is really unknown.
 There’s speculation that it would have cost Universal too much money to get the copyright clearance, or that it would have delayed production of the discs far too long.
 This doesn’t make sense because in some cases the song appears in one episode but has been deleted from another.
 Some of the artists had songs in season one, but have had their songs omitted here.
-The other thing, is looking at the artists who have had the songs deleted, many of them were one-hit wonders.
+The other thing is looking at the artists who have had the songs deleted, many of them were one-hit wonders.
 I don’t think Carl Douglas has enough income from the toy hamsters singing Kung Fu Fighting that he would have demanded an outrageous sum for it to be included here.

 Whatever the reason, I think fans of the series miss out.
 Here they have been replaced by generic “elevator” music.
-Although these songs are still intact on rebroadcasts pf the series on Sci-Fi Channel, those episodes are cut for commercial time.
-The choice seems to be uncut on discs, or with complete soundtrack but cut on commercial television.
+Although these songs are still intact on rebroadcasts of the series on Sci-Fi Channel, those episodes are cut for commercial time.
+The choice seems to be uncut on discs, or with a complete soundtrack but cut on commercial television.
 I’ll be noting what’s been cut from the soundtrack with my summary of each episode.
-My thanks to people on the Quantum Leap discussion list who provided me with this information.
+My thanks to the people on the Quantum Leap discussion list who provided me with this information.

 I have another complaint with the set itself.
-On the DVD housing it lists the episodes and the discs they are on.
+On the DVD housing, it lists the episodes and the discs they are on.
 They are on three double-sided discs.
 The list includes “Bonus Material” on Disc 3, Side B but there’s no “Bonus Material” there.
-All there is are two episodes which end this season.
+All there is are two episodes that end this season.
 I don’t know which was an error on the part of Universal – either listing the “Bonus Material” or omitting it, but I’m not happy that there is no bonus material on this DVD set.

 My only other complaint has to do with the storyline itself, and that is that Sam never leaps out of the United States.
 The reason, of course, is due to keeping the script in English, but logically it just seemed as if he should have been leaping all over the world.
 At one point in the future he finally does, but I won’t give that away!
 The closest he comes during the second season is being on an ocean liner near the end of the season.
 At the very least they could have had him leap to Great Britain or Canada, eh?